Home » Departments & Services » Budget & Finance

 Budget News for Current Budget Year

-The projected tax levy—the total amount of money a school district raises through property taxes—increases by 4.87% under the approved budget.
-This increase is below Stillwater’s maximum allowable tax levy increase of 4.88% as determined by the state’s tax levy “cap” formula.
+If voters approve the proposed budget, the projected tax levy—the total amount of money a school district raises through property taxes—would rise by 6.62%.
+This increase is below Stillwater’s maximum allowable tax levy increase of 6.63%, as determined by the state’s tax levy cap formula.

-District officials surmise that school tax rates, which are the amount of taxes residents pay per $1,000 of assessed property value, will increase by approximately 2.31% for district residents.
-Final school tax rates are set in August when municipalities finalize their assessment rolls.
+District officials surmise that school tax rates, which represent the amount residents pay per $1,000 of assessed property value, will rise by approximately 4.50%.
+Final school tax rates will be determined in August when municipalities finalize their assessment rolls.

 Back to top